flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells.md

 ## Learning objectives

 - Review how to use pynapple to analyze neuronal tuning
-- Learn how to combine NeMoS basis objects
+- Learn how to combine NeMoS basis objects for modeling multiple predictors
-- Learn how to use NeMoS objects with [scikit-learn](https://scikit-learn.org/) for cross-validation
-- Learn how to use NeMoS objects with scikit-learn [pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html)
-- Learn how to use cross-validation to perform model and feature selection

 </div>